sanel/Fl_Highlight_Editor/README.md

 existing project.

-Fl_Highlight_Editor design is inspired with [Emacs](http://www.gnu.org/software/emacs) editor so you will find similar many used terms and functions names.
+Fl_Highlight_Editor design is inspired with [Emacs](http://www.gnu.org/software/emacs) editor and you will find many used terms and functions names similar with it.
 However, this widget is not Emacs nor complete editor, but component to build editors and advanced text handling widgets.

-Usage details and how to extend it is described in [Manual](MANUAL.md).
+Usage details and how to extend it are described in [Manual](MANUAL.md).

 ## Installation